 Picking the right course and uni for you

 With all the different universities and courses out there, how do you know which ones to choose?
-We’ve come up with a few pointers to help you decide.
+We’re here to help.

 Choosing a course – questions to ask, and things to think about

-Do plenty of research, to find out how that course is viewed in the industry.
-Does the job require that specific subject, or are there other pathways to explore?
+Find out how your course is viewed in the industry.
+Does your dream job require that specific subject, or are there other pathways to explore?
 Universities and employers are becoming increasingly flexible, so give yourself as many options as possible.

 Thinking of something new?